influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/supported_protocols/prometheus.md

 ### Configuration

-To enable the use of the Prometheus' remote read and write APIs with InfluxDB, add URL values to the following settings in the [Prometheus configuration file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/):
+To enable the use of Prometheus' remote read and write APIs with InfluxDB, add URL values to the following settings in the [Prometheus configuration file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/):

 - [`remote_write`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cremote_write%3E)
 - [`remote_read`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#%3Cremote_read%3E)

-The URLs must be resolvable from your running Prometheus server and use port `8086`, the port used for InfluxDB's HTTP API.
+The URLs must be resolvable from your running Prometheus server and use the port on which InfluxDB is running (`8086` by default).
 Also include the database name using the `db=` query parameter.

 _**Example endpoints in Prometheus configuration file**_